gradio-app/gradio/guides/05_chatbots/06_creating-a-discord-bot-from-a-gradio-app.md

  This is just a basic example - you can extend it to handle more types of files, add error handling, or integrate with different Gradio apps.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-guides/Screen%20Recording%202024-12-18%20at%204.26.55%E2%80%AFPM.gif)

+If you build a Discord bot from a Gradio app, feel free to share it on X and tag [the Gradio account](https://x.com/Gradio), and we are happy to help you amplify!